What is discitis?

 - abdominal pain or discomfort

-These tests can give doctors more information about what’s happening in the spine and surrounding areas.
-Infection and inflammation can move from one area to another.
+Your doctor may also order radiological imagining tests, such as an X-ray or MRI.
+These tests can create pictures of your spine and surrounding tissues.
+Infection and inflammation can potentially move from one area to another.

 - bed rest

-- back brace or support equipment
+- wearing a back brace or other support equipment

 In some cases of discitis, your doctor may recommend more invasive treatments.
 In rare cases, you may need surgery to resolve problems stemming from discitis and osteomyelitis.
 Your doctor may need to reconstruct areas of your spine to improve its function and your mobility.